noMoreCLI/howToModel/README.md

 ![Application Modeler](./images/CC8.png)

-### Step 6:Configuring NextCloud
+### Step 6: Configuring NextCloud

 With that, we have the application deployed, however, the application is not yet configured.
-As we don't want the user to see an initial confiuration dialog  where he has to enter db server, users etc, we're going to pre-configure the Application.
+As we don't want the user to see an initial configuration dialog  where he has to enter db server, users etc, we're going to pre-configure the Application.
 CloudCenter has already the majority of required information such as IP addresses of the hosts.
 And the missing information we can add easily as application parameters to the profile and ask the user for input before the deployment.

 ![Application Modeler](./images/CC10.png)

-Hence we're adding the folling parameters in the application model, at the same place we added the CliqrIgnoreAppFailure:
+Hence we're adding the following parameters in the application model, at the same place we added the CliqrIgnoreAppFailure:

 - Admin User Name, named as NEXTCLOUD\_ADMIN\_USER
 - Admin User Password, named as NEXTCLOUD\_ADMIN\_PASS